Please see below for a sample agenda. We will finalize the actual 2023 agenda soon.

 1:00 PM

-QA 105 Understanding Fundamentals of Vibration Control
+QA 107 - Understanding Fundamentals of Vibration Control

-With the introduction of precision, programmable electronic detonators and signature waveform analysis, alternative timing sequences can be derived that provide reduced community perception of blasting events.
+With the introduction of precision, programmable electronic detonators, and signature waveform analysis, alternative timing sequences can be derived that provide reduced community perception of blasting events.
 This new technology has resulted in conflicts when regulatory standards based on the "8 millisecond rule" have restricted the use of modified delay timing.
-This presentation will outline the origins of the 8 milli-second concept and why current blasting technology has proven the limitations of this theory.
+This presentation will outline the origins of the 8 millisecond concept and why current blasting technology has proven the limitations of this theory.

-1:45 PM
+1:40 PM

-QA 106 Load & Haul: Practical Cost Improvement
+QA 108 - Load & Haul: Practical Cost Improvement

-Load and haul operations are central to the success of any quarry, ensuring both raw and finished materials are delivered to the right place, at the right time.
-Continuous improvement does not require a grand program; rather it can be a mindset.
-This course will encourage such a mindset by quantifying low hanging fruit and highlighting tools available to improve fleet management and the load and haul process.
+Load and haul operations are central to the success of any quarry, ensuring both raw and finished materials are delivered to the right place at the right time.
+Continuous improvement does not require a grand program; rather, it can be a mindset.
+This course will encourage such a mindset by quantifying low-hanging fruit and highlighting tools available to improve fleet management and the load and haul process.

-2:30 PM
+2:20 PM

 Break & Simulator Time